This is a sponsored post for Sierra Trading Company. The opinions are honest.

 Once we move, we will be able to go camping, hiking, canoeing, and engage in so many other fun outdoor activities as a family.
 We can’t wait to be explorers!
 I would love to camp at the Ocala National Forest, drive to Georgia to explore mountainous regions, and, of course, take my kids to see snow for the first time!

-Exploring the outdoors with family is so much fun, but we’re going to need some new outdoor gear, like jackets, boots, water bottles, duffel bags, a tent, and blankets.
+Exploring the outdoors with family is so much fun, but we’re going to need some new outdoor gear, like the best flashlight for the money, jackets, boots, water bottles, duffel bags, a tent, and blankets.
 Sierra Trading Post has all of that and more.
 They sell clothing and shoes for men, women, and children, outdoor gear, and home goods from a variety of reputable brands.
 Did I mention that they have incredibly affordable prices as well?
 The Sierra Trading Post motto is “We are all Explorers” – Love that!

 BUY IT!
 Visit Sierra Trading Post and enter ASAVENOW5 to save 15% + half off shipping (valid 11/23 – 12/7).